aa-aqsaamjad/secure-chat-service/README.md

    Implement **SSL/TLS encryption** to ensure message confidentiality over the network.

 3. **Level 3:**
-   Identify one additional network security threat and implement a mitigation control
+   Identify one additional network security threat and implement a mitigation control.
-   (e.g., user authentication, input validation, integrity checking).

 4. **Level 4:**
    Demonstrate the application working across **two physical machines**, configuring firewall rules to allow only necessary traffic.